-This prompted Kahn News to produce the 5 F1 drivers who are Mummies Boys feature.
+This prompted Project Kahn to produce the 5 F1 drivers who are Mummies Boys feature.

 Read on to find out more....

-Lewis Hamilton has benefitted from the support of two selfless women in his life.
+Lewis Hamilton has benefited from the support of two selfless women in his life.

 When the current F1 champ clasped two women in a hug back in 2008, just two weeks before Hamilton became the youngest F1 world champion in history, the women who brought him up and had found it in themselves to set aside differences and put the boy first were understandably delighted.

 Carmen Lockhart gave birth to Hamilton but split from his father Anthony when their son was only two.
 Hamilton Senior’s second wife Linda, 43, helped to raise him from the age of 10.